TSltd/phase_router_rs/ReadMe.md

 Phase Router is:

-> A fast, deterministic, low-skew routing primitive built on cyclic phase arithmetic.
+> A fast, deterministic, low-skew routing primitive built on cyclic phase arithmetic which aligns load with capacity — without coordination or optimization..

 This Rust implementation delivers:

-- **~2× speedup** via a fully fused pipeline with zero matrix materialization
+- \*\*Optimized fully fused pipeline with zero matrix materialization
 - **O(n) memory** instead of O(n²)
 - **Highly parallel** row-independent computation
 - **Deterministic, reproducible** routing from any seed